Cheap as China and closer: Malaysia zone woos Singapore firms

 "It's not easy to manage a manufacturing company in Singapore unless you are in high-tech, high value-added businesses like pharmaceuticals."

-Singapore companies dominate the firms setting up factories in Iskandar, accounting for around 15 percent of the 32.7 billion ringgit (6.6 billion pounds) committed as of June, according to the Iskandar Regional Development Authority (IRDA).
+Singapore companies dominate the firms setting up factories in Iskandar, accounting for around 15 percent of the 32.7 billion ringgit committed as of June, according to the Iskandar Regional Development Authority IRDA.L.

 Firms from Spain, Japan, the Netherlands and Germany are other large manufacturers in the zone in Malaysia's southern state of Johor, while companies from the United Arab Emirates are involved in housing and other property projects.

-Lim, who will keep Tastyfood's marketing and product development operations in Singapore, said an average factory worker in Malaysia and China earns S$400-500 (206 pounds - 256 pounds) per month, less than half the wage in the wealthy city-state.
+Lim, who will keep Tastyfood's marketing and product development operations in Singapore, said an average factory worker in Malaysia and China earns S$400-500 per month, less than half the wage in the wealthy city-state.

 Proximity is also key.
 The new Iskandar factory is just a 30-minute drive from Tastyfood's home base and major market, he said, against the four-hour flight from Xiamen.